Comments can still be made on this application until 7 August, 12 noon. Please copy them to email@example.com

 - Visit the online register of planning applications at Surrey County Council here.

 - Representations can be made by via the SCC portal, via email to firstname.lastname@example.org (please copy the case officer: email@example.com) or by post to Caroline Smith, Planning Development Manager, Planning Development Group, Surrey County Council, County Hall, Kingston upon Thames, Surrey KT1 2DY.

 Please remember to provide your name and address, the application number/reference MO/2018/0444 / SCC Ref 2017/0215 and to state the reason why you are writing (e.g. as a local resident) in any representation.
 Please state clearly that you are OBJECTING to this application (assuming of course you are).

-This application will be decided at Surrey County Council’s Planning and Regulatory Committee meeting on 20 June, 10:30 am, to be held in the Ashcombe Suite, County Hall, Kingston upon Thames, Surrey KT1 2DN.
+This application is scheduled to be decided at Surrey County Council’s Planning and Regulatory Committee meeting on 8th August, 10:30 am, to be held in the Ashcombe Suite, County Hall, Kingston upon Thames, Surrey KT1 2DN.